Schools Near Santa Monica, CA, with Independent Film Production Training

 Students in or around Santa Monica who are interested in training for independent film production careers may consider production programs at community colleges and 4-year universities in the area.
 Most of these schools are located outside the Santa Monica city limits.
 In some cases, programs are focused directly on film production; in others, production courses might be a part of the curricula for cinema studies or related programs.
 Many programs provide hands-on training opportunities through workshops or internships.

 One university and one community college, both near Santa Monica, are highlighted here.
 Find details about credit requirements and course topics for each type of program.
-Get statistical information about each school in the table at the bottom of the article.
+Get statistical information about each school in the table below.

-- University of California - Los Angeles, located about seven miles northeast of downtown Santa Monica, offer both undergraduate and graduate programs in film production.
+- University of California - Los Angeles, located about seven miles northeast of downtown Santa Monica, offers both undergraduate and graduate programs in film production.

 - Students at Los Angeles Valley College can earn a certificate or 2-year degree in film production.
 The college is situated about 17 miles northeast of Santa Monica's downtown area.